sash-mt5/bybit-official-api-docs/en/websocket.md

 * [PHP](/en/example/Encryption.php)

 ### How to Send The Heartbeat Packet

+**Due to unstable network or program error, we strongly recommend that you should use Ping to maintain a websocket connection and do reconnect.**

 After establishing the connection, one can send a heartbeat packet to confirm the connection is normal by sending a json request.
 The specific formats are as follows:
 ```js
 ws.send('{"op":"ping"}');